meg-gutshall/meg-gutshall.github.io/_posts/2019-02-15-whats_up_with_that_sinatra_env.markdown

 title:      "What's Up With That!?: SINATRA_ENV"
 date:       2019-02-15 17:01:16 -0500
 permalink:  whats_up_with_that_sinatra_env
+excerpt:    If you’re in the Sinatra ActiveRecord section of the Flatiron School, you’ve probably seen this error message a few times “Migrations are pending.
+Run `rake db:migrate SINATRA_ENV=test` to resolve the issue.”
+Well we know we need to run `rake db:migrate` to create our migration tables, but `"SINATRA_ENV"`... what’s up with that!?
+It turns out that `"SINATRA_ENV"` is much more powerful than you might think and is the key (both literally and figuratively) to making your program run effectively.
 ---

 If you’re in the Sinatra ActiveRecord section of the Flatiron School, you’ve probably seen this error message a few times: “Migrations are pending.
 Run `rake db:migrate SINATRA_ENV=test` to resolve the issue.”
-Well we know we need to run `rake db:migrate` to create our migration tables, but `SINATRA_ENV`... what’s up with that!?
+Well we know we need to run `rake db:migrate` to create our migration tables, but `"SINATRA_ENV"`... what’s up with that!?

 First let’s go over a few files line by line so we can follow `ENV["SINATRA_ENV"]` on it’s journey through our app.
 For this, I’m using the [Sinatra Complex Forms Associations Lab](https://github.com/meg-gutshall/sinatra-complex-forms-associations-v-000).

 ## Rakefile

 `"SINATRA_ENV"` is the key to Ruby's `ENV` hash and defines your deployment environment.
-This is set in your `Rakefile`.
+This is set in your `Rakefile`, where the app's rake tasks are defined.

 ![Picture of Rakefile](https://meghangutshall.com/uploads/new/complex-forms-rakefile.jpg)